-- clearly in the interest of the individual and consent cannot be obtained in a timely way, or - necessary for medical treatment of the individual and the individual is either unable to give consent or does not have the legal capacity to give consent (e.g., emergency admission, emergency measure under ss.
-56 and 59 of the Adult Guardianship Act, admission to an acute care hospital or mental health facility designated under the Mental Health Act, etc.)
+- clearly in the interests of the individual and consent cannot be obtained in a timely way, or - necessary for medical treatment of the individual and the individual is either unable to give consent or does not have the legal capacity to give consent

 Consent is indicated by the individual willingly agreeing to the collection, use, and disclosure of personal information for a defined purpose.
 Consent can be given verbally or in writing, but consent in writing may provide stronger evidence that consent was given if that is later challenged.
-Implied consent is given when clients and employees provide answers to posed questions.
-Examples of implied consent in response to description of proposed nutrition intervention can include nodding of the head or keeping an appointment, voluntary answering of question related to nutrition history, submitting without objection to nutrition assessment and planned intervention.